| |

 Digestive System Support

 Whole grains are also great for supporting digestive system health.
 The fiber in whole grains helps to regulate digestion and prevent constipation.
 Fresh milled flour made from whole grains contains more fiber than refined flour, making it a better option for digestive system support.
+As I said you will be VERY regular!

 Weight Management and Diabetes